Skip to content

 Why do most supplements do nothing?
 The under-dosing problem

 Here is what the grocery-store aisle won’t tell you.
-The supplement industry in the US is regulated, but loosely — the FDA does not approve supplements for efficacy the way it approves drugs, and the legal floor for what counts as “containing” an ingredient is low.
+The supplement industry in the US is regulated, but loosely — the FDA does not approve dietary supplements or their labels before they go on sale, and does not verify a product’s claims in advance; under DSHEA the manufacturer alone is responsible for substantiating that its claims are truthful.
+Most products can reach the shelf without the FDA even knowing they exist.
+Enforcement is after the fact, and the legal floor for what counts as “containing” an ingredient is low.
 So the cheapest path to a profitable bottle is real: include the named nutrient, but at a fraction of the dose used in any study, in a cheap-to-absorb form, with fillers making up the bulk.

 The cost of this isn’t just the money.
 It’s the false negative: you take something that was never going to work, feel nothing, and write off the entire category.
 The villain here isn’t a single bad brand — it’s an industry built so that “contains the ingredient” and “contains a dose that does anything” are two completely different claims allowed to wear the same word on the same label.
 The machine profits from your inability to tell them apart, and it has no incentive to fix that.